jrhee17/armeria/executor-design-notes.md

 ### IO Layer

 As a general direction, networking can continue to use channel event loops.
 The new executor abstraction would be for user-facing code (service handlers, gRPC serde, interceptors, etc.).

+### Virtual Thread Carrier Thread Segregation

+When using virtual threads, the carrier thread pool must be separate from the Netty event loop threads ([netty/netty#13204](https://github.com/netty/netty/issues/13204)).
+If an event loop thread doubles as a carrier, a virtual thread can acquire a lock (e.g., Netty's buffer allocator), park, and yield the carrier.
+If the event loop then tries to acquire the same lock, it blocks — and if the parked virtual thread needs IO on that event loop to resume, you get a deadlock.

+With segregated pools this is avoided: the virtual thread can resume on a different carrier and release the lock.
+The carrier thread pool backing virtual threads should be separate from Netty's event loop threads.